Aladaabdul/Social-Media-Backend/README.md

 ### Social Media Backend
 This project is a backend application for a social media platform.
 It provides functionalities for user authentication, blog management, and password reset functionality.
-The backend is built using Node.js, Express, MongoDB, and other supporting libraries.
+The backend is built using Node.js, Express, MongoDB, Docker and other supporting libraries.

 ### Features
 - User Authentication (Sign Up, Login)